VictoriaMetrics/VictoriaMetrics/README.md

   -promscrape.cluster.replicationFactor int
     	The number of members in the cluster, which scrape the same targets.
 If the replication factor is greater than 2, then the deduplication must be enabled at remote storage side.
 See https://docs.victoriametrics.com/#deduplication (default 1)
   -promscrape.config string
     	Optional path to Prometheus config file with 'scrape_configs' section containing targets to scrape.
+The path can point to local file and to http url.
 See https://docs.victoriametrics.com/#how-to-scrape-prometheus-exporters-such-as-node-exporter for details
   -promscrape.config.dryRun
     	Checks -promscrape.config file for errors and unsupported fields and then exits.
 Returns non-zero exit code on parsing errors and emits these errors to stderr.
 See also -promscrape.config.strictParse command-line flag.
 Pass -loggerLevel=ERROR if you don't need to see info messages in the output.
   -promscrape.config.strictParse